Thursday, January 1, 2026

 I think I'm already on my way to being a stealthy sniper, which is something I gravitate to in any game that will let me.

-Theres no mention of power weapons; maybe that's for everyone.
+There's no mention of Power weapons; maybe that's for everyone.

 2026.01.18